seancheung/history/README.md

 ### Additional query conditions

-Both of `histories` and `operations` return Eloquent relationships which also serve as query builders.
+Both `histories` and `operations` return Eloquent relationships which also serve as query builders.
 You can add further constraints by chaining conditions:

 ```php
 // get the lastest 10 records